January 22-23, 2015

 coordinator of the Integrated Studies major at Brevard College.
 The

-recipient of a generous grant from the Louisville Institute, she is currently
+recipient of a generous grant from the Louisville Institute, Dr. Bringle is currently

 writing a book on Envy, one of the seven deadly sins.
-In 2002, she was
+She is recognized as one of the finest hymn text writers of our time

 and her works are included in two single-author collections and in hymnals and